maxencefaldor/maxencefaldor.github.io/_pages/about.md

 I am dedicated to breaking new ground in enabling robots to not just perform a task, but to acquire a breadth of general capabilities, mirroring the evolutionary adaptability found in nature.
 I also have interests in Metamathematics, Neuroscience and Consciousness.

 Alongside my PhD studies, I teach both undergraduate and postgraduate students, _Deep Learning_, _Mathematical Methods Tutorials_ and _Python Programming_, totaling 300 hours/year.
 My responsibilities include lecturing, conducting tutorials and workshops, developing and grading coursework, and managing modules.

+I am also an organizer of the Imperial College Autonomous Reasoning \& Learning ([ICARL](https://icarl.doc.ic.ac.uk)) seminar series
+- Each month, ICARL hosts a seminar series at Imperial College London, where we invite Artificial Intelligence researchers to give a presentation about their work.
+- I am responsible for the setup of the lecture theatre and technical equipment (microphones, video cameras, online meeting and so on) to ensure high-quality recordings for our [YouTube channel](https://www.youtube.com/@ICARLSeminars).